Moline High School

 Moline High School is a public four-year high school located in Moline, Illinois, a city in Rock Island County, in the Midwest area of the United States.
 The school is the only public high school in the city of Moline, and is part of Moline-Coal Valley School District #40.

-Building history
+The district (of which this is the sole comprehensive high school) includes the majority of Moline along with the portion of Coal Valley in Rock Island County, and half of Rock Island Arsenal, along with a small piece of Milan.
+The Rock Island Arsenal garrison provides a school bus service to the Moline district from the on-post residences.

+History

 After the founding of the Moline Board of Education, Moline High School took the form of a two-room schoolhouse.
 It was replaced with Central/Washington school, which housed grades 1-13, after its building completion in 1873.
-This, of course, was notably larger.

 Still getting progressively more spacious, a building nicknamed "the Castle" by passing travelers on the Mississippi became the new Moline High School in 1894.
-Its moniker referred to the architectural style which took a departure from the basic rectangular designs.
-It became "Central Grammar", an eighth-grade school, when the new 1914 building was built nearby.
+Its moniker referred to the architectural style which took departure from the basic rectangular designs.
+It became "Central Grammar", an eighth-grade school, once the new 1914 building was built nearby.
 Central then was used as an annex for the high school on the same land, and as that became less necessary, Moline Community College occupied rooms.
 The basement was used as a recreational center as the building was losing its purpose.

+In 1928, construction of the Wharton Field House was completed.
+This indoor arena, located a mile and a half from the high school campus, can house up to 6,000 fans at a time and has since become a historic landmark for the Moline community.
+In May 2020, Wharton Field House made the final four in a Twitter poll where users voted to determine the "Best Gym in Illinois."